RikJansenTU/FontysS4/Client Project/Evaluation.md

 ### What I Learned

 Something which I had been struggling with the entire semester finally clicked for me during this project, and that was a fundementally different way of approaching projects.
 In all my previous semesters, the projects were much more defined by the clients.
 Even when I didn't get a specific assignment, it wasn't really about the impact of a project, but more about what technical skills I could learn from it.
-While
+Switching to something more concept-based was definitely a challenge.

-I tend to have a very chaotic way of working and often struggle to keep an overview of what I'm doing, so fundementally switching up the way I approach a problem was maybe more difficult for me than it would be for most.
+I tend to have a very chaotic way of working and often struggle to keep an overview of what I'm doing, so switching up the way I approach a problem was maybe more difficult for me than it would be for most.
 I've always enjoyed coming up with creative ideas, but translating those into a functioning application was more difficult.
 While I do think I made some steps in learning this in my personal and duo projects, it really clicked for me with this one - going from vague ideas to concepts, using that to set up user research, and finally using the results to adjust our application.

-Fun to start at a different end, not getting a defined assigment Learned about different approaches to project Research, user based
-Working with AI was fun, going to do something similar in my internship, things I learned will be very useful there
+During my internship I am once again going to be working with generative AI, which is exciting.
+My way of working will also be very similar to this project's, so I'm very excited to continue down this path, and use what I learned during this project as a stepping stone to continue to grow in this direction.

 ### The Group